catalyst-cooperative/pudl-zenodo-storage/README.md

 ## zs

-The zs.ZenStorage module provides an interface to create archives and upload files to Zenodo.
+The zs.ZenodoStorage class provides an interface to create archives and upload files to Zenodo.

 ## frictionless